Flash Flood Watch issued for Gage, Jefferson, Johnson, Nemaha, Pawnee, Richardson, Saline by NWS - News Break

 Flash Flood Watch issued for Gage, Jefferson, Johnson, Nemaha, Pawnee, Richardson, Saline by NWS

-Effective: 2021-05-27 07:50:00 CDT Expires: 2021-05-27 08:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Target Area: Gage; Jefferson; Johnson; Nemaha; Pawnee; Richardson; Saline FLASH FLOOD WATCH WILL EXPIRE AT 8 AM CDT THIS MORNING The Flash Flood Watch for a portion of southeast Nebraska, including the following areas, Gage, Jefferson, Johnson, Nemaha, Pawnee, Richardson and Saline will expire AT 8 AM CDT this morning.
-The Flood Watch will be allowed to expire.
-Flooding is no longer expected to pose a threat.alerts.weather.gov
+Effective: 2021-05-27 04:08:00 CDT Expires: 2021-05-27 08:00:00 CDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: Stay away or be swept away.
+River banks and culverts can become unstable and unsafe.
+Target Area: Gage; Jefferson; Johnson; Nemaha; Pawnee; Richardson; Saline FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 8 AM CDT THIS MORNING The Flash Flood Watch continues for * A portion of southeast Nebraska, including the following areas, Gage, Jefferson, Johnson, Nemaha, Pawnee, Richardson and Saline. * Until 8 AM CDT this morning * A couple of areas of thunderstorms will move through the area early this morning.
+These will produce areas of heavy rain, which could lead to flash flooding.alerts.weather.gov